lachrymator/RF-Score/README.md

 ### rf-stat

-It loads two vectors of values from standard input and computes their rmse, sdev, pcor, scor and kcor.
+It loads two vectors of values from standard input and computes their n, rmse, sdev, pcor, scor and kcor.

 	tail -n +2 pdbbind2012-core-iyp.csv | cut -d',' -f2,3 | rf-stat